eropple/nestjs-bunyan/README.md

 in/out interceptor for recording request data and request timing.

 ## Recent Changes ##
+### 0.5.6 ###
+- Added `route` to the start and end events emitted by the interceptor.
+This is in addition to 0.5.4's `url` value, and does not include either query strings or positional parameters--it's just the string passed into your `@Get` decorator.
+For example, a hit on `/users/123/history` would be recorded as `route: '/users/:userId/history'`.
+Great for aggregation in your latency monitoring.

 ### 0.5.5 ###
 - Fixed a bug that appears when using `nestjs-bunyan` under logging, where the request may be null or undefined. (h/t @bdemiralp)